jbcodeforce/python-code/docs/flask/flask-tdd-docker.md

 ## Set virtual env

-The old way to define virtual environment was to use the following aproach:
+The old way to define virtual environment was to use the following approach:

 ```shell
 python3.7 -m venv env